 An Introduction to Product Management: Discovery and Definition

-After the product discovery, your team should be left with the following outputs:
+After product discovery, your team will have the following outputs:

-- Product Features: A list of all features that will be included in the product.
+- Product Features: A list of all the features the product will include.

-- Product Roadmap: After you have established the product’s priorities, it’s important to have a unanimous roadmap that’s aligned with the client’s business goals.
-A product roadmap is used to communicate the direction and progress of the project to the entire team.
-Product roadmaps are a valuable tool to use for high-level product management and should be continuously updated and referenced throughout the lifecycle of the product to determine which priorities should be worked on and when.
+- Product Roadmap: After you have established your product’s priorities, it’s essential to create a product roadmap to align with your business goals.
+A product roadmap is used to communicate the strategic direction and progress of the project to the entire team.
+Your product roadmap needs to accommodate change.
+It should be continuously updated and referenced throughout the project’s lifecycle to determine which priorities should be worked on and when.

 Epics and Stories

-Epics and Stories help to organize development into segments of features or problems being solved in the product.
+Epics and Stories help organize development into segments of features or problems to solve in the product.
 In agile development, an epic is a problem you’re solving on a larger scale of work and can contain many stories which are broken down into how you’re solving a particular problem.
 A story allows the development team to deliver a particular value to the customer.
-As the team learns more about an epic through development or customer feedback, user stories should be added or removed to optimize the efficiency of the project.
-The roadmap coordinates the direction to take in order to achieve the project’s goals with as little miscommunication as possible.
+As the team learns more about an epic through development or customer feedback, add or remove user stories to optimize the efficiency of the project.
+The roadmap coordinates the direction to take to achieve the project’s goals with as little miscommunication as possible.

 Product definition is notably valuable for managing scope creep, which is when a project grows far beyond its original size.
 If you haven’t properly defined the product, scope creep will likely occur, often deviating from the initial agreement of the product.
-Scope creep occurs when team members change their mind and suggest features that are irrelevant to the overall project goal which can cause a product to fail.
-Changes during product development are likely to occur however, it’s easy to let scope creep take control of your original vision and strategy.
-Once the product definition has been established, the team must carefully consider changes in the plan if they arise.
-Product definition ensures that the project remains focused on the goal, saving on cost and time.
+Scope creep occurs when team members change their mind and suggest features that are irrelevant to the overall project goal.
+Changes during product development are likely to happen; however, it’s easy to let scope creep take control of your original vision and strategy.
+Once you establish product definition, the team must carefully consider changes in the plan if they arise.
+Product definition ensures that the project remains focused on the goal, saving money and time.